therobut/Arch-Linux-dotfiles/README.md

 #Robut's linux dot files

 Pretty self-explanatory.
-Just run makesymlinks-archlinux.sh
+Just run makesymlinks.sh.

-Other versions of makesymlinks-<distro>.sh are coming soon.
+makesymlinks.sh assumes you are on Arch Linux, and will automatically try to install zsh if it is not already present.

+To avoid errors, make sure zsh is already installed, if on a distro other than Arch Linux.

+Compatibility for more distros is coming soon.

-##Coming Soon
+###Coming Soon

-Instructions for cloning Oh-My-ZSH as a submodule
+* Instructions for cloning Oh-My-ZSH as a submodule
+* Compatibility for more distros in makesymlinks.sh